o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/creating-canvases.md

 + [Using Texture Atlases](/docs/user-guide/interactivity/user-interface/editor/texture-atlases.md)
 + [Debugging UI Canvases](/docs/user-guide/interactivity/user-interface/editor/debugging-ui-canvases.md)

-You can open multiple canvases in the **UI Editor**\.
-For each open canvas, a tab appears in the tab bar\.
-The active canvas is highlighted in the tab bar\.
-Its content is displayed in the viewport and its elements and properties are displayed in the hierarchy and properties panes\.
+You can open multiple canvases in the **UI Editor**.
+For each open canvas, a tab appears in the tab bar.
+The active canvas is highlighted in the tab bar.
+Its content is displayed in the viewport and its elements and properties are displayed in the hierarchy and properties panes.

 From the **UI Editor**'s **File** menu, in addition to the basic open, close, and save functionality, you can also do the following:
 + Save all open canvases